Kelzor/Introductory-ancient-DNA-practical/README.md

   - MEGA11
 + Interpret phylogenetic trees

-## Isotopic and Biomolecular Archaeology assignment (DON'T DOWNLOAD YET - UNDER CONSTRUCTION)
+## Isotopic and Biomolecular Archaeology assignment

 You will repeat the exercises you did above on data from 14 additional individuals.